commercialhaskell/stack/doc/new_command.md

 ## Project templates

-Project template files can be located in a repository named `stack-templates` on GitHub, GitLab or Bitbucket; at a URL; or on the local file system.
+A project template file can be located in a repository named `stack-templates` on GitHub, GitLab or Bitbucket; at a URL; or on the local file system.

 Project template file names have the extension `.hsfiles`.
-The extension does not need to be specified.
+The extension does not need to be specified with `stack new`.

-A project template file `my-template.hsfiles` in a repository `username/stack-templates` on GitHub, GitLab or Bitbucket can be specified as:
+A project template file `my-template.hsfiles` in a repository `username/stack-templates` on GitHub, GitLab or Bitbucket can be specified with `stack new` as:

 ~~~test
 <service>:username/my-template
 ~~~

-where `<service>` is one of `github` for [GitHub](https://github.com/), `gitlab:` for [GitLab](https://gitlab.com), or `bitbucket:` for [Bitbucket](https://bitbucket.com).
+where `<service>` is one of `github` for [GitHub](https://github.com/), `gitlab` for [GitLab](https://gitlab.com), or `bitbucket` for [Bitbucket](https://bitbucket.com).

 The default service is GitHub, the default username is `commercialhaskell` and